LOLA wins Schelling Architecture Prize 2024

 22 November 2024

-Landscape architecture as a core discipline of the 21st century
+Landscape architecture as a core discipline of the 21st century.
+The Schelling Architecture Prize 2024 goes to LOLA Landscape Architects!

-According to the jury the candidates showed how this can be done with excellent examples and research approaches.
+According to the jury the candidates for the Schelling Prize 2024 showed how this can be done with excellent examples and research approaches.
 The nominees were Teresa Gali-Izard, Barcelona/Zurich, LOLA Landscape Architects, Rotterdam and Bureau Bas Smets, Brussels.
 The decision was made on 20 November 2024.
 After the three presentations, the prize for architecture went to LOLA Landscape Architects.
+The Audience Award went to Bas Smets.

 Excerpt from the laudation